Kapaya/px21/paper.md

 </div>

 <div class="pdf-only">
-While viewing the website, she clicks the "Edit Adapter" button (2 in @fig:extending) above the Wildcard table to initiate the adapter editing process.
+The workflow is shown in @fig:extending.
+While viewing the website, she clicks the "Edit Adapter" button (Part 2) above the Wildcard table to initiate the adapter editing process.
 As she hovers over the currently scraped values, the columns they belong to are highlighted.
-Finally, she clicks on “Federal Holiday” (3 in @fig:extending) to add the new column of data to the table (4 in @fig:extending) and saves the changes (5 in @fig:extending).
+Finally, she clicks on “Federal Holiday” (Part 3) to add the new column of data to the table (Part 4) and saves the changes (Part 5).
 Jen then proceeds to sort the list by the type of holiday without the intervention of a programmer.
 </div>

 <video controls="controls" src="media/2.2.mp4" muted playsinline controls class>